davafons/k-means-python/README.md

 ### Fit

-When the `--fit-verbose` parameter is passed, the result will be the output of __all the KMeans instances executed in parallel__
+When the `--fit-verbose` parameter is passed, the result will be the output of __all the KMeans instances executed in parallel__.

 ![fit verbose](https://i.imgur.com/RtwfTry.gif)